 We have called these “retreats” because we consider them a unique opportunity to pull back and take a rest from our busy lives with the many distractions.
 Most people coming on these retreats have a sincere desire to explore and nourish their spiritual lives.
 There are no “rules” about how one should spend their time, but we encourage participants to use the time between sessions thoughtfully.
 Often traveling and sightseeing during a retreat is just another distraction and the actual reasons for coming on retreat are diminished.

 Are there any silent periods during the retreat and if so why?

 While the retreats in Maine are held entirely in “social silence”, the retreats in Mexico have periods of silence.
-For most of these retreats, we ask participants to refrain from social conversation after the evening meditation until after breakfast the following morning.
+For most of these retreats, we participants are asked to refrain from social conversation after the evening meditation until after brunch the following morning.
 Of course, anyone may choose to have as much “alone time” as they would like to extend the periods of silence.
+The will also be other silent periods during the retreat determined by the flow of the retreat process.
 Most people today have busy lives and spend very little time in silence.
 Silence is restful, being the mirror of our natural state.
 Silent community creates a supportive environment in which to deepen understanding, awareness, openness and, compassion.
 This greatly enhances the benefits of a yoga retreat.

 What is self-inquiry?

 The practice of aligning with our true nature beyond the habitual patterns of conditioning.